March 22, 2021 by Tim Prater

 Both of our free workshops will be held via Zoom with Sarah Anthony.
 Participants will be limited to 14 on a first come first served basis so sign up now!

-Login details and course details will be emailed to registered participants by no later than 8pm on 17th May by Sarah Anthony.
+Login details and course details will be emailed to registered participants by no later than 8pm on 20th May by Sarah Anthony.
 Please watch your email after registration for her message.
-Book your FREE tickets here.
+Book your free ticket here.

 About Sarah Anthony